kartevonmorgen/openfairdb/doc/src/development/deploy.md

-Copy the final executable (`./target/release/openfairdb`) to the target directory of your server and make sure it gets exectuted as a service on startup.
+Copy the final executable (`./target/release/openfairdb`) to the target directory of your server and make sure it gets executed as a service on startup.

 ## Secret Key